-Fall is in the air and it’s time to start taking measures to prepare your home for the change of season.
+The chill is in the air and it’s time to start taking fall home maintenance measures to prepare for the change of season.
 Just like with spring cleaning, proper home care calls for a bit of sprucing up and preparation for the autumn and winter climates.
 Colder, wetter weather in the Northwest requires a little extra attention from you, the homeowner, in order to keep your house in top-notch condition all year-round.

 Follow these five steps this fall to ensure a stress free seasonal transition:

 - Clean the Gutters

 The giant green trees in the Pacific Northwest are known not only for their beauty throughout the spring and summer, but also for the array of colorfully cascading leaves that pile up in the crisp, cool air of autumn.
 As a result, your gutters can become clogged, which can and will lead to drainage issues during the rain and snowstorms of winter.
 Once most of the leaves have fallen from the trees surrounding your home, pull out your ladder and carefully remove any debris from your rooftop gutters, as well as any leaves blocking the downspouts.

 It’s been a while since you’ve lit the tinder and listened to the warm crackling of wood burning in the fireplace, which means it’s also likely been a while since the area has been cleaned.
 To ensure that your fireplace, flue, and chimney are working properly for the cold months to come, sweep and vacuum the accumulated soot from last year.
 This can be a messy job, so feel free to do some research in order to hire an expert who can help with the dirty work.